stevarino/cubed-tube/README.md

 ## Motivation

-The first was I wanted to watch a HermitCraft season in order and easily bounce between series.
+The first reason I created this site was I wanted to watch a HermitCraft easily season in order and bounce between series.

 The second was I wanted to build a low-dependency, simple and understandable web page.
 I decided to make the actual content static to simplify hosting and